kiwicom/flask-ninja/docs/source/endpoints_documentation.rst

 Endpoint documentation
 ``````````````````````

-Writing documentation for your endpoints is easy and natural.
+Writing a documentation for your endpoints is easy and natural.
 You just simply describe everything in the endpoint function docstring.
-Title for your endpoint is taken from the first line of your endpoint, and the description is the text on the next lines
+Title for your endpoint is taken from the first line of your endpoint, and the description is the text on the next lines.

 Arguments documentation
 ```````````````````````

 Documentation for the request body argument and response is taken from the ``pydantic`` model description - as we expect your models are well documented :)
-This is a good practise, because it forces you to document the models not only for the response, but also everywhere in the code.
+This is a good practice, because it forces you to document the models not only for the response but also everywhere in the code.

-For the other arguments as path arguments and query arguments, the documentation is taken from the function docstring params.
+For the other arguments, such as path arguments and query arguments, the documentation is taken from the function docstring params.

 .. code-block:: python